All Episodes

 No.

-Uh that sounds to me, Reverend Charles Christian Adams, like we have the director of the FBI saying that she lied repeatedly to the American people.
+That sounds to me, Reverend Charles Christian Adams, like we have the director of the FBI saying that she lied repeatedly to the American people.

-Now we also know another lie that when Benghazi happened, she told the Libyan president, the Egyptian prime minister, and her own daughter that it was a terror attack, and she was telling we the people that it was not a terror attack, that it was a it was related, it was a spontaneous demonstration related to a YouTube video.
+Now, we also know another lie, that when Benghazi happened, she told the Libyan president, the Egyptian prime minister, and her own daughter that it was a terror attack, and she was telling we, the people, that it was not a terror attack, that it was related.

 Are you denying she lies?

-Um reporting his findings.
+Comey was reporting his findings.

 You are saying that she lied.

-His findings were the lied.
+His findings were the same.

 Hillary Clinton lied.